Planning a Trip to Durham?

 We’re walking the walk.

 In an effort to ensure businesses in Durham are being transparent about their efforts to keep visitors safe, the Durham Recovery & Renewal Task Force (RRTF) just recently launched a new health and safety awareness campaign named “Back on the Bull.”
 Once a business or organization completes the advanced, industry-specific checklist applicable to them at backonthebull.com, a customized PDF will populate, detailing the steps they have committed to take to reduce risk for staff and customers.
 Over 200 businesses have already completed their checklist.
 If you’re visiting soon, be on the lookout for "Back on the Bull" branding at businesses that have completed the safety checklists.
 You’re also invited use the website’s searchable map to click on businesses that have completed the checklist and see the full list of safety measures they have pledged to implement.
+Stay aware of other campaigns intended to keep you safe, too, especially if you're flying into town; Raleigh-Durham International Airport is doing everything to inspire confidence in you as you Fly RDU.

 We’ve got you.